klof44/klof44/README.md

 # Hi

-I'm a dude who plays videogames and codes in mostly c#.
+I'm a dude who plays videogames and codes in mostly c# and a student working to get into computer science.
 Don't be afraid to reach out for literally any reason.
-I'm a student hoping to go into computer science.
-You can reach my by adding me on discord at `klof44#6612` or emailing me at `klof4four@gmail.com`.
+You can reach me by adding me on discord at `klof44#6612` or emailing me at `klof4four@gmail.com`.

 ## Project(s)